 With the single click of a button, Low Latency Mode turns off all Latency-inducing plugins and routing:

-When you’re done tracking, just turn off Low Latency Mode.
-And now all your Plugins are back in action.
+Once you’re done tracking, just turn off Low Latency Mode.
+And now all your Plugins and routing are back in action.

 Enter: Your Recording Interface